-Part 2:5: Methods of test - The extraction of substances that may be of concern to public
+- Part 2:6: Methods of test - The extraction of metals

 Published by Enterprise Singapore

 All rights reserved.
 Unless otherwise specified, no part of this publication may be reproduced or utilised in any form or by any means, electronic or mechanical, including photocopying and microfilming, without permission in writing from Enterprise Singapore.
 Request for permission can be sent to: standards@enterprisesg.gov.sg.